 - Make sure you have ordered enough material, so as not to be short.
 Allow for about 5% waste.
 Diagonal installations will have a higher waste factor. - Store decking on site for at least 3 days, raised off the ground, lying flat and keep it dry. - Ensure there is adequate ventilation under the deck.
-Air should have an entry point and exit point to the subconstruction. - Make sure you allow for expansion of the deck.
-An expansion gap of 5mm must be allowed where board butt ends meet and a 10mm gap should be left where boards meet fixed points eg. walls, pillars or railing posts.
-No objects e.g. post and railing systems etc. should be fixed directly to/through the deck as this will prevent seasonal movement.
-These should be fixed to the substructure. - Each board end must sit on it's own independent joist with a 5mm expansion gap at board ends per above.
+Air should have an entry point and exit point to the sub construction. - Make sure you allow for expansion of the deck.
+An expansion gap of 5mm must be allowed where board butt ends meet and a 10mm gap should be left where boards meet fixed points e.g. walls, pillars or railing posts.
+No objects should be fixed directly to/through the deck as this will prevent seasonal movement.
+These should be fixed to the substructure. - Due to the production process for Ultrashield decking board widths can vary slightly.
+Boards widths should be measured and matched accordingly. - Each board end must sit on it's own independent joist with a 5mm expansion gap at board ends per above.
 There should be a 10-25mm gap between each joist to allow for water/ debris to fall straight through. - There should be good drainage under the deck. - There should be a minimum fall of 1.66% (1:60) along the deck boards to allow for water to drain freely. - It is essential to use a locking clip on the joist nearest the centre of every board.
-This minimises the amount of expansion that the board can do. - Whiteriver decking is approved for use over joist centres of maximum 400mm/16" (300mm/12" in commercial use). - Cantilever / overhang of deck board from joist at deck edges should be no greater than 20mm with the last securing clip no more than 30mm from board end to prevent cupping. - Read the full set of instructions on www.wrg.ie technical information before starting.
+This minimises the amount of expansion that the board can do. - Whiteriver decking is approved for use over joist centres of maximum 400mm/16" (300mm/12" in commercial use) for Portland.
+Max.
+350mm centre to centre for Ultrashield (300mm in commercial use). - Cantilever / overhang of deck board from joist at deck edges should be no greater than 20mm with the last securing clip no more than 30mm from board end to prevent cupping. - Read the full set of instructions on www.wrg.ie technical information before starting.